Toroidal grid minors and stretch in embedded graphs: Breakdown of the proof of Theorem

-We first give some basic lower bound estimates for the toroidal expanse, aimed at goal (II) above.
+We first give some basic lower bound estimates for the toroidal expanse of graphs in the torus.
 These estimates ultimately rely on the following basic result, which appears to be of independent interest.
 Loosely speaking, it states that if a graph has two collections of cycles that mimic the topological properties of the cycles that build up a $p\times q$-toroidal grid, then the graph does contain such a grid as a minor.
 We say that a pair $(C,D)$ of curves in the torus is a {\em basis} (for the fundamental group) if there are no integers $m,n$ such that $C^m$ is homotopic to $D^n$.

 \begin{thm} Let $G$ be a graph embedded in the torus.
 Suppose that $G$ contains a collection $\{C_1,\dots,C_p\}$ of $p\geq3$ pairwise disjoint, pairwise homotopic cycles, and a collection $\{D_1,\dots,D_q\}$ of $q\geq3$ pairwise disjoint, pairwise homotopic cycles.
 Further suppose that the pair $(C_1,D_1)$ is a basis.
 Then $G$ contains a $p\times q$-toroidal grid as a minor. \end{thm}